Day Eighteen on the Camino Portugués

 Entrance to the Albergue de Peregrinos de Caminha on day eighteen of the Camino Portugués on the Coastal RouteEntrance to the Albergue de Peregrinos de Caminha

 There is a number to call on the door, which we did.
 A woman came to let us in and show us around.
 I knew immediately that I was not going to stay here.
 It was in the basement of the building, below a kindergarten child care center, and it smelled too musty for my taste.
 Everything there looked bare and minimally accommodating, and at minimal pricing, you get what you pay for.
-I hope this has recently changed!

 We chose instead to book at the inexpensive Residencial Galo d'Ouro, an old, yet charming and clean family-run hotel, just steps south, from the main square (see the Google map above for its location).
 The proprietress was the usual ultra-friendly and helpful Portuguese woman.
 She even offered to hang our clothes after washing them if we needed.

 We were so glad we chose the Residencial, because we were told by other pilgrims that not only was the albergue stinky, but there was no hot water, and the lights in the shower were on a timer and kept going off every 10 seconds!
 Our friend, Yanni told us she felt like she was in a big open gas chamber!
 Egads!
+(Hopefully this has changed in recent years, but you may wish to check it out yourself first.)

 After securing our place, we joined Steve, our English friend, and hung out at the Café Central, in the Clock Tower Plaza, watching one pilgrim after another stumble into town.